An Unexpected Illness

 move the pieces into place; the fingers, a least, were free of boils,

-though dappled with the green, blotchy discoloration--clearly the spread
+though dappled with the green, blotchy discoloration--clearly the spread of

 the boils had been stopped just in time to avoid Spock being virtually